JulianFP/project-W/doc/installation.rst

 3. To run the backend you need a config.yml file that configures it.
 You can start off with the following example (don't forget to replace the <placeholders>!) and modify it to your needs if necessary.
 Put this config file into ./project-W-data.
 Refer to :doc:`example_configs` for more advanced example configs and to :ref:`description_backend_config-label` for more information about all the configuration options.

    .. warning::

       Please make sure to store the secrets that are read from an environment variable here in a secret way on your server!
 Some of these secrets would allow a bad actor to gain full access to Project-W including access to all user data!

+      Please also make sure to not loose your secret_key as it is used for encrypting contents of the database.
+Refer to :doc:`database_encryption` for more information on that.

-   In this setup, the session secret key and the smtp password are being read from the environment variables 'PROJECT_W_SECRET_KEY' and 'PROJECT_W_SMTP_PASSWORD'.
+   In this setup, the secret_key and the smtp password are being read from the environment variables 'PROJECT_W_SECRET_KEY' and 'PROJECT_W_SMTP_PASSWORD'.
 If you want you can also choose to set them here directly in the config, but if you do so please take appropriate measures to keep this config file secret!

    .. code-block:: yaml